ndlongvn/AI-Project-2022/README.md

 ## Deep Learning
 ### Introduction

-This is the respository of ours AI project using CNN-based model as CNN, ResNet50, VGG16, DenseNet121 and InceptionV3 to diagnose some popular lung diseases.
+This is the respository of ours Artificial Intelligence project using CNN-based model as CNN, ResNet50, VGG16, DenseNet121 and InceptionV3 to diagnose some popular lung diseases.
 In this repository, we provide training code, pre-trained models, network settings for AI model.
 We also provide an app to use our model to diagnose lung diseases.

 By using this repository, you can achieve a performance of 91% accuracy on the test set of our dataset.
 Therefor you can use our model to diagnose lung diseases with high accuracy.